We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 Tuition is expensive, but there are resources available to help you figure out how to afford it.
 Ivy League schools often provide support to level the playing field for lower-income families.

-For example, “20% of Harvard families pay nothing for their students to attend.”
-Princeton University offered financial aid that covered 100% “of tuition, room and board for students in the most recent freshman class whose families earned up to $65,000.”
+For example, 20% of Harvard families pay nothing for their students to attend.
+Princeton University offered financial aid that covered 100% of tuition, room, and board for students in the most recent freshman class whose families earned up to $65,000.
+Visit school websites to check out financial aid availability.

+Colleges typically want recommendation letters from teachers who taught your child a core subject in their junior or senior year.
 Your child should select a recommender they’ve spent a lot of time with, performed well in their classes, and if they’ve forged a deeper relationship with their teacher through multiple courses or extracurricular activities.

-Extracurricular activities show your child has interests outside the classroom and that they’ve contributed to their community, school, or organization.
 Community service is an excellent way to demonstrate your child’s compassion and commitment to their community.
 It indicates their presence will add to the school’s culture.

 Examples of community service include volunteering at an animal shelter, organizing a charity event, or starting a new initiative at their school.
 If your child engages in community service related to their preferred major, that’s a bonus.

-Ivy League schools are world renowned for their educational programs, facilities, opportunities, and staff.
+Ivy League schools are world-renowned for their educational programs, facilities, opportunities, and staff.
 Attending an Ivy League school ensures a top-notch education and makes acquiring high-level jobs much more accessible.

 Ivy League schools have a long-standing reputation for offering high-quality education.
-If your child’s dream is to attend an Ivy, be sure to support their endeavors at every step.
+If your child’s dream is to attend an Ivy League, be sure to support their endeavors at every step.
 Preparing your children for an Ivy League education starts with nurturing their academic career, priming them to make their own choices, and honing their writing skills.